Recovering from I/O and Media Errors

 What to Do

 Your next steps depend on the type of hardware failure diagnosed above.
 But since that diagnosis may not be perfect, you should read through all of the steps below.

 If it is an external drive, make sure it is connected to wall power.
 If you are using a laptop, make sure it is running on wall power as well.

 If you are having problems with your boot drive, boot off of another drive if you can.
-Macintosh systems with firewire can be placed into "Target Disk Mode" by booting up with the "T" key held down.
+Macintosh systems with Firewire or Thunderbolt can be placed into "Target Disk Mode" by booting up with the "T" key held down.
 (If you have a wireless keyboard, you may need to borrow a USB one for boot keys to work.)
-This turns the whole system into an external firewire drive that can be accessed from another computer.
+This turns the whole system into an external drive that can be accessed from another computer using a Firewire or Thunderbolt cable.
 Otherwise consider moving the drive to an external enclosure so you can access it from another system.
 Booting off a failing drive is very risky for motor and cable failures.
 Booting off a drive experiencing media failures is not as bad, but still best avoided.